BimsaraS99/Neural-Network-From-Scratch-with-NumPy/README.md

 Repeat steps 2-5 for a fixed number of iterations (epochs) or until a convergence criterion is met.
 This process allows the model to iteratively learn from the training data, gradually improving its performance.

+Further information and resources on deep learning can be found in the `my_note.pdf` and `my_note.md` files accompanying this article.
+These documents provide additional insights, explanations, and references to help deepen your understanding of the concepts discussed.
+Whether you're a beginner looking to grasp the basics or an advanced practitioner seeking more advanced techniques, these materials serve as valuable companions to your exploration of deep learning.
+Dive into the contents of these files to expand your knowledge and unlock new possibilities in the exciting field of deep learning.